e-protocol/server-clientHTTP/README.md

 ## P.S.
 - type "exit" in both apps to close them
-- all command have space as delimiter
+- all commands have space as delimiter